Sober Living Business Plan Template

 Products and Services

 We will offer sober living accommodations, life skills training, job placement assistance, and individual and group therapy sessions.
-Our focus is on creating a structured yet flexible environment that promotes healing and self-discovery.
+Homes that add structured therapy on site can model that service on a mental health counseling business plan template.
+Our focus is on creating a structured yet flexible environment that supports healing and self-discovery.

 Target Market